rzl-app/ziggy/README.md

 ### Importing the `route()` function

-You can import Ziggy like any other JavaScript library.
+You can import Rzl Ziggy like any other JavaScript library.
 Without the `@rzlRoutes` Blade directive Rzl Ziggy's config is not available globally, so it must be passed to the `route()` function manually:

 ```js
 import { route } from '../../vendor/rzl-app/ziggy';